-After you receive a TUmail e-mail notification of a financial aid offer, visit the Costs and Aid tab of the TUportal (student username and password required)
+After you receive a TUmail e-mail notification with a financial aid offer, visit the Costs and Aid tab of the TUportal (student username and password required):

-- To review the financial aid offer select View Financial Aid Offer.
-We reccomend you print for your records.
+- To review the financial aid offer select View Financial Aid Offer (save as a PDF or print for your records).

-- To Accept, Decline or Reduce Federal Direct student loans and/or Work Study select Self Service Banner Financial Aid (grants & scholarship are automatically accepted).
+- To Accept, Decline or Reduce Student Federal Direct Loans and/or Work Study select Self Service Banner Financial Aid (grants & scholarship are automatically accepted).